SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step5.md

 ## Goal 🎯

-This step covers the creation of a Kyma Function that triggers the overall process i. e. pushes a message into the `supplychainissue` queue that can then processed by another Kyma Function to update the order status.
+This step covers the creation of a Kyma Function that triggers the overall process i. e. pushes a message into the `supplychainissue<userID>` queue that can then processed by another Kyma Function to update the order status.

 In this section we will: